 Looking At The Internal And External Health

-Apart from their team of trained and qualified hair care consultants, Beijing 101 also has its own certified Traditional Chinese Medicine (TCM) physicians.
+Apart from its team of trained and qualified hair care consultants, Beijing 101 also has its own certified Traditional Chinese Medicine (TCM) physicians.
 I was referred to a consultation with the TCM physician, after my initial consultation with Grace.

-Being rather new to TCM and how it works, the TCM doctor patiently explained to me the philosophy behind TCM and how the state of the internal organs affect one’s hair loss.
+Being rather new to TCM and how it works, the TCM doctor patiently explained to me the philosophy behind TCM and how the state of the internal organs affects one’s hair loss.
 Head hair is the last to receive nutrients from our body.
-One of the reasons why people suffer from hair loss is because there is either a) not enough nutrients in the body, or b) there are sufficient nutrients but poor circulation.
+One of the reasons why people suffer from hair loss is because there are either a) not enough nutrients in the body, or b) there are sufficient nutrients but poor circulation.
 Therefore, the nutrients do not get to reach to the head and into the hair.
 Based on his analysis, he deduced I had a lot of internal heat.
 He then performed acupuncture on my arm to help regulate my internal meridian flow.

 What I found really interesting was how Beijing 101 combines the concept of traditional Chinese treatment philosophy with the use of Chinese herbs to produce optimum results.

 Premium Grade Chinese Herbs

 After a comprehensive check of my scalp, coupled with the Chinese Physician’s feedback, Grace prescribed a cooling aloe-vera and ginger hair mask for me.
 She said this will help to cleanse the clogged hair follicles due to the excess secretion of oil.
 Chinese herbs help to nourish our blood, regulate sebum secretion in the scalp and aid hair growth and retention.
 Using only premium-grade Chinese herbs, these are some of the herbs used at Beijing 101:

 - Ginseng – Improves blood circulation